Skip to content

 4-Strata Risk Status: Improvement Over Time

-Bar graphs showing improvement in 4-strata risk status over time for Orenitram vs placebo
+Graph showing 4-strata risk status improvement over time

 • Patients in FREEDOM-EV included 32% low risk, 44% intermediate-low risk, 23% intermediate-high risk, and 0.4% high risk8